Diagnose breast cancer from fine-needle aspirate images using OpenNN

 - Optimization algorithm.

-Firstly, we construct the training strategy object
+First of all, we construct the training strategy object

 TrainingStrategy training_strategy(&neural_network, &data_set);